Welcome to my collection of decluttering and feng shui examples and ideas!

 [2] Karen Rauch Carter explains baguas and enhancement tips here: karenrauchcarter.com/the-feng-shui-bagua-map

-[3] Definition obtained online 10/12/2025 via Google search engine AI Overview.
+[3] Definition for "feng shui cure" was obtained online 10/12/2025 via Google internet search engine AI Overview.

-[4] I first listened to a recording of Esther Hicks over 20 years ago and immediately thought it was too weird for me.
+[4] Regarding manifestation, I first listened to a recording of Esther Hicks over 20 years ago and immediately thought it was too weird for me.
 Upon revisiting Abraham-Hicks' teachings several years later, their information began to make more sense and to resonate with me.
-I recommend all of their work.
-You can see their Daily Law of Attraction Quotations (scroll down on the home page) for quick soundbites.
+I recommend all of their work, including their Daily Law of Attraction Quotations (scroll down on the home page).

 Abraham-Hicks' teachings, publications, workshops, and more can be viewed on their website at: